 Of course, they are not perfect, but the traditional college ranking systems are a good way to make a selection from the thousands of university programs and find a college option that is perfectly in tune with what a student needs or wants.
 Take a look at some good ways in which college rankings may be helpful:

 - In a broader sense, university rankings are providing a good list of all top colleges and universities.
 It will allow future students to identify or expand the list of their favored 4-year colleges or online institutions based on offered majors, degree programs quality, career opportunities, and so on.
 If a relatively small school, for example, is your favorite, the listings will allow you to identify the best small schools.
-If you’re merely looking for social experiences, you may very well check out the best party schools.
+If you’re merely looking for social experiences, you may very well check out the best party schools, also if that includes more risks.

 - The rankings of 4-year colleges also provide tons of statistics and data that may be very helpful when deciding on a college or university.
 Statistics like the average student age, the diversity of the student body, the freshmen percentile return for a sophomore year, or the average enrolling GPA, may help to give a prospective student some easy and quick insight into a specific school.

-- Another great benefit the college ranking and ratings is that they may well have a positive impact on a school's motivation towards positive change.
+- Another great benefit the college ranking and ratings is that they may well have a positive impact on a school's motivation towards positive change and how ideas are formed.
 A school that's ranked low because of its low retention rate, for example, could be more actively looking to improve its extracurricular education programs like tutoring and counseling.

 College Ranking - Cons